alexdlaird/hookee/docs/index.rst

 Out of the box, a Flask Blueprint will mount the ``/webhook`` endpoint, and default plugins for dumping request data to the console and sending a 200 JSON response will be enabled.

 Plugins can be enabled and disabled easily from the command line.
-For instance, if we'd like an XML response instead:
+For instance, here we are disabling the default plugin that echo's request data back as the response and instead enabling our own JSON plugin:

 .. code-block:: sh

-    hookee disable-plugin response_json
+    hookee disable-plugin response_echo
-    hookee disable-plugin response_xml
+    hookee enable-plugin my_json_plugin
     hookee start

 Our own custom request or response plugins can be developed to be processed by the ``/webhook`` endpoint, or we can